 This constant self-judgment activates your threat response systems chronically.
 Your amygdala stays partially activated.
 Your sympathetic nervous system remains in a state of mild vigilance.
 Your vagus nerve, which normally helps you access calm and parasympathetic rest-and-digest states, loses its tone.
 Learning to separate self-worth from career allows your vagus nerve to recover its natural function.
 Research on vagal tone shows that people with lower vagal tone experience difficulty recovering from stress and have higher baseline anxiety.
 They struggle to access the ventral vagal state where genuine rest, creativity, and connection become possible.

 From a business psychology perspective, this explains why high-performing companies are increasingly focused on helping employees stop making work their identity.
 When employees are chronically activated and unable to genuinely rest, their creative capacity diminishes.
 Their capacity for complex problem-solving decreases.
 Their capacity for genuine collaboration diminishes.
 When you separate self-worth from career, you restore these capacities.
-Sociologically, we’re witnessing a cultural reckoning where the costs of treating work as identity become undeniable.
+Sociologically, we’re witnessing a cultural reckoning where the costs of viewing work as identity become undeniable.
 The second consequence is fragility in your self-esteem.
 When your self-worth is entirely dependent on external validation from your job, you become psychologically brittle.
 To separate self-worth from career is to develop psychological resilience that external validation cannot touch.

 A critical comment from your boss can devastate you.
 A missed promotion can trigger depression.
 A layoff or forced career change can create an identity crisis that leaves you unable to function.
 When you deliberately stop making work your identity, these experiences become manageable challenges rather than existential threats.
-Research on unemployment and mental disorders found that globally one in five individuals faces unemployment, which substantially increases their risk of developing mental disorders, including anxiety, depression, and bipolar disorder.
+Research on unemployment and mental health conditions found that globally one in five individuals faces unemployment, which substantially increases their risk of developing mental health conditions, including anxiety, depression, and bipolar conditions.
 But the real tragedy is that many of these mental health challenges are preventable.
 If people had built diverse identities not entirely dependent on employment and learned to separate self-worth from career, the psychological impact of job loss would be significantly reduced.
 The third consequence is relational damage.
 When you stop making work your identity, other people experience you differently.
 People who overidentify with their careers often neglect their relationships, their hobbies, and their broader communities.
 They bring work stress home.
 They cancel social plans for work emergencies.
 They forget their friends’ important milestones because they’re focused on their career goals.
 Over time, their relationship networks thin.
 To separate self-worth from career means rebuilding these networks deliberately.

 When they eventually need support, whether due to burnout, job loss, or personal crisis, their social safety net is minimal.
 The fourth consequence affects your actual performance and innovation.
 This might seem counterintuitive, but research on intrinsic versus extrinsic motivation reveals that people who are intrinsically motivated to do meaningful work actually perform better than people motivated primarily by status or external validation.
 When you separate self-worth from career, you paradoxically become more effective at your work.
 When you stop making work your identity as your sole motivator, you can take appropriate risks.
 You can be vulnerable enough to ask for help.
 You can admit mistakes quickly instead of defending them.
 You can focus on the actual work instead of constantly monitoring how your work is being perceived.
 Excellence emerges from genuine engagement, not from the desperate need for validation that comes from failing to separate self-worth from career.